Edward Wilson (explorer): Discovery Expedition

 From 1901 to 1904, Wilson acted as junior surgeon, zoologist and expedition artist, setting off on the Discovery Expedition on 6 August 1901.
 They reached Antarctica in January 1902.
 On 2 November, Wilson, Scott and Ernest Shackleton set off on a journey that, at the time, was the southernmost trek achieved by any explorer.
 The party had dogs but they were not experienced in using them and the food brought for the dogs had gone bad.
 With many of the dogs dead, they turned back on 31 December, having reached latitude 82° 17'S. They had travelled 300 mi farther south than anyone before them and were only 480 mi from the Pole.

 Shackleton was deteriorating rapidly, coughing blood and suffering fainting spells and unable to help pull the sledge.
 Scott and Wilson, themselves suffering, struggled to get the party home.
 It was a close call.
 However, 93 days after setting off, having covered 960 mi, they reached the Discovery and safety in February 1903.
 The following month, Shackleton, having suffered particularly badly from scurvy and exhaustion, was sent home early by Scott on the relief ship Morning.
-On his return, Shackleton asked Wilson to join his Nimrod Expedition to Antarctica in 1907, but partly out of loyalty to Scott, Wilson declined.